securitybunker/databunker.org/content/doc/start/_index.md

 weight: 5
 #1. **Accountability priciple (Article 5(2)):** By providing this self-service portal, organizations demonstrate their commitment to GDPR principles.
 All user actions in the portal can be logged, contributing to the demonstration of compliance.
 ---
-After Databunker introduction this quick start guide shows you how to:
+This this quick start guide shows you how to:

 1. Start the Databunker container
 1. Create a user record in Databunker